syncfusion-content/uwp-docs/uwp/HubTiles/SfMosaicTile.md

 ## Features

 * Show images with flip transition effect
-* Image collection can be either url or Image source
+* Image collection can be either URL or Image source

 ## Getting Started